-The third deferred outflow is related to other post-employment retirement benefits reported in the Statement of Net Position.
-For additional information on the deferred outflows related to other post-employment retirement benefits, see Note 11.
+The third deferred outflow is related to other postemployment retirement benefits reported in the Statement of Net Position.
+For additional information on the deferred outflows related to other postemployment retirement benefits, see Note 10.

 In addition to liabilities, the statement of net position reports a separate section for deferred inflows of resources.
 This separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
 The District has two items that qualify for reporting in this category.
 The District reports a deferred inflow of resources related to pensions in the Statement of Net Position.
-For additional information on the deferred inflows related to pensions, see Note 9.
-The District also reports deferred inflow of resources in the Statement of Net Position related to other post-employment retirement benefits.
-For additional information on the deferred inflows related to other post-employment retirement benefits, see Note 11.
+For additional information on the deferred inflows related to pensions, see Note 8.
+The District also reports deferred inflow of resources in the Statement of Net Position related to other postemployment retirement benefits.
+For additional information on the deferred inflows related to other postemployment retirement benefits, see Note 10.

-N. Deferred and Unearned Revenue
+N. Unearned Revenue

-Deferred revenues are reported when potential revenues do not meet both the measurable and available criteria for recognition in the current period.
-Unearned revenues arise when resources are received by the District before it has legal claim to them, as when grant monies are received prior to incurring qualifying expenditures.
-In subsequent periods, when both recognition criteria are met, or when the District has legal claim to the resources, the liability for deferred or unearned revenues is removed and revenues are recorded.
-Deferred or unearned revenues recorded in governmental funds are typically adjusted prior to inclusion in the District-wide statements.
+The District reports unearned revenues on its Statement of Net Position and its Balance Sheet.
+On the Statement of Net Position, unearned revenues arise when resources are received by the District before it has legal claim to them, as when grant monies are received prior to incurrence of qualifying expenditures.
+In subsequent periods, when the District has legal claim to resources, the liability for unearned revenue is removed and revenue is recognized.